lammps/lammps/doc/src/Errors_messages.rst

    Only systems with bonds that can be changed can be used.
 Atom\_style template does not qualify.

+*Bond/react: Invalid template atom ID in map file* Atom IDs in molecule templates range from 1 to the number of atoms in the template.

 *Bond/react: Rmax cutoff is longer than pairwise cutoff* This is not allowed because bond creation is done using the pairwise neighbor list.